 A site with documented ARR history was selected in Clanton Alabama, at the Chilton Research and Extension Center (CREC) to establish the experimental block in 2017 (Figure 1).
-The rootstocks being test at the CREC include:
+The rootstocks being test at the CREC include the following:

-Control rootstock cultivars include ‘Lovell’ and ‘Guardian.’
-Scion cultivar used is virus indexed ‘Cresthaven.’
+Control rootstock cultivars include Lovell and Guardian (Clemson/USDA).
+Scion cultivar used is virus indexed Cresthaven from California.
 The experiment is designed as a replicated study.
-Supplemental irrigation system was build to aid in tree establishment and provide better plant development.
-The tree spacing used is 6’ X 18’ which provides a moderately-high density of 405 trees per acre and the training system used is the perpendicular V training system.
+A supplemental irrigation system was built to aid in tree establishment and provide better plant development.
+The tree spacing used is 6’ X 18’ which provides a moderately high density of 405 trees per acre.
+The training system used is the perpendicular V training system.

 Table 1.
-Rootstock Effect on Yield Efficiency and Vigor of 'Cresthaven' Peach
+Rootstock Effect on Cresthaven Tree Size, Yield, and Yield Efficiency

 Study Will Provide Useful Information

-The long terms impacts of this study to our fruit producers will include facilitation of mechanization of multiple orchard operations, including pruning, thinning for crop load adjustment, and harvesting of the crop.
+Studies continue to evaluate the yield efficiency, profitability, and overall rootstock feasibility for establishment of high-density peach orchards in Alabama.
+The long terms impacts of this study to our fruit producers will include facilitation of mechanization of multiple orchard operations, including pruning, thinning, crop load adjustment, and harvesting of the crop.